brahmakothapalli/python-works/README.md

 # python_works
-this repo contains programs related different topics like:
+this repo contains python small projects/programs:
 - news_headlines_app: program that fetches news headlines
 - dictionary_app: program that fetches the meaning of the given word .... and etc.